 Within a single generation, the original Puritan vision of a City on a Hill was already dimming.
 A new cosmopolitanism from Europe had transformed cities like Boston.
 By the early 18th C, American Puritanism had split into three factions.

 First there were Congregational churches, which down-played Calvinist doctrines and looked to the Enlightenment.
 These came to be called the “Old Lights.”

 Then there were those who continued to practice the rigid Calvinism of their forebears, referred to as the “Old Calvinists.”

 Puritanism wasn’t static on either side of the Atlantic.
 It couldn’t be since their political contexts were vastly different.
-English Puritans were engaged in a civil war, while New England Puritans were carving life out of a new world.
+English Puritans were engaged in a civil war, while New England Puritans were carving a life out of a new world.
 Despite minor variations like the New England Halfway Covenant, the Puritan theological core remained the same.
 The Westminster Confession of Faith is a solid guide in identifying the theological tenets of Puritanism.

 The Confession was the work of the Westminster Assembly which met from 1643-9.

 The Assembly was a committee appointed by Parliament.
-It was charged with drawing up a new liturgy to replace the Book of Common Prayer and for implementing a new plan for church government.
+It was charged with drawing up a new liturgy to replace the Anglican Book of Common Prayer and for implementing a new plan for church government.
 It met in what’s called the Lady Chapel of Westminster Abbey for the first time on July 1, 1643.
-Parliament appointed 121 clergy & 30 laypeople to the assembly.
+Parliament appointed 121 clergy and 30 laypeople to the assembly.

 The Church of Scotland also adopted it without amendment, satisfying compliance with the Solemn League and Covenant.
-Its work being completed, the Westminster Assembly dissolved in 1649.
+Its work completed, the Westminster Assembly dissolved in 1649.